lrlara-aws/snapshots-cleanup/README.md

 max_days: Max days a snapshot is allowed in account: used to filter snapshots deletion, default="90"
 cleanup_last_snapshot: Set to -> 1 if all snapshots are to be cleaned.
 Set to 0 if the last snapshot in account is NOT to be cleaned, default="0"
 email_for_notification: Email address to suscribe for reports on executions
-s3_bucket_name: Existing S3 Bucket prefix to send the reports (The prefix will be combined with AccountID)

 ```